Gega Waterfall and Lake Ritsa: a mountain route based on conditions

 Ritsa after Gega

-If road and time allow, the route continues to Озеро Рица: горное зеркало Абхазии.
-In poor weather, it is safer to shorten the programme and keep more time for the main Ritsa-road stops.
+If road and time allow, the route continues to Lake Ritsa: Abkhazia’s mountain mirror and Ritsa Viewpoint: the lake panorama without rushing the edge.
+In poor weather, it is safer to shorten the programme and preserve more room for the core stops, the return drive and a warm pause by the water.

 Details

-Practical: The road to Gega decides the route.
+Practical: the road to Gega decides the route, not the other way around.

-- Check road condition on the morning of departure.
+- Check road condition on the morning of departure, especially after rain.

 - Do not argue with the driver or guide if the section is unsafe.

-- Bring rain protection, a warm layer and shoes with good grip.
+- Bring rain protection, a warm layer, water, cash and shoes with good grip.

 Related